 You might also enjoy 10 of the Best Educational Apps for Kids aged 8-12

-Mykidstime supports International Girls in ICT Day on 23rd April, 2015.
+Mykidstime supports International Girls in ICT Day.
 It aims to empower and encourage girls and young women to consider careers in the growing field of ICT.